agenda/agenda/README.md

 await job.save();
 ```

-*IMPORTANT:* To avoid high CPU usage by MongoDB, make sure to create an index on the used fields, like `data.type` and `data.userId` for the example above.
+*IMPORTANT:* To [guarantee uniqueness](https://docs.mongodb.com/manual/reference/method/db.collection.update/#use-unique-indexes) as well as avoid high CPU usage by MongoDB make sure to create a unique index on the used fields, like `name`, `data.type` and `data.userId` for the example above.

 ### fail(reason)